Damage symptoms

 • One part of the touchscreen no longer responding

-Choose the symptom path that matches what changed.
+Choose the symptom guide that matches what changed.

 Visible pattern